Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/dottie-yu.md

 ---

 Dottie Yu is an Undergraduate student at USC majoring in Quantitative Biology.
+She is working on the HLA project with Serghei and Ram through Summer 2021 as a URAP Fellow.